AtsukoRuo/Note/计算机科学理论/数据库/ER Model.md

 Let *R* be a relationship set involving entity sets $E_1,...,E_n$.
 If the relationship set R has attributes $a_1, ... a_m$ associated with it, then the set of attributes $primaryKey(E_1) \cup ... \cup primaryKey(E_n) \cup \{a_1, a_2,...a_m\}$

-关系上的主键如何选取？
+ the set of attributes  $primaryKey(E_1) \cup ... \cup primaryKey(E_n) $ forms a superkey for the relationship set.

 The choice of the primary key for a binary relationship set depends on the mapping cardinality of the relationship set

-- For many-to-many relationships, the preceding union of the primary keys is  chosen as the primary key
+- For many-to-many relationships, the union of the primary keys is chosen as the primary key

-- For one-to-many and many-to-one relationships, the primary key of the “many” side is used as the primary key.
+- For one-to-many and many-to-one relationships, the primary key of the “many” side is used as t he primary key.

+  For example, if the relationship is many-to-one from student to instructor—that is, each student can have at most one advisor—then the primary key of advisor is simply the primary key of student

 - For one-to-one relationships, the primary key of either one of the participating entity sets forms a minimal superkey

+  if the advisor relationship is one-to-one—then the primary key of either student or instructor can be chosen as the primary key for advisor.